mani5h-agarwal/S2-T5/README.md

   > Calculates estimated heart rate based on age and activity level using standard equations.

 • **Stamina Tracking**:
-  > Evaluates stamina based on duration of activity and estimated calories burned
+  > Evaluates stamina based on duration of activity.